makersacademy/airport_challenge/docs/README.md

 #Airport_Challenge

-This program is a Makers Academy weekend challenge.
+This program is a Makers Academy weekend assignment.
 It controls the flow of planes to and from an imaginary airport, dependent on weather conditions and airport capacity.

-Technologies used

 ##How to Use: